 World Cup athletes cut new equipment deals for 2018/19

-*Scroll to the bottom of this article for the latest athlete updates*
+*Scroll to the bottom of this article for the most recent athlete updates*

 Along with team selections, coaching changes, and retirement announcements, spring in the sport of alpine ski racing is also a critical time for athletes to finalize their equipment contracts for the upcoming year.
 While many athletes extend pre-existing contracts with their longtime brands, some choose to test and then change their sponsorship agreements for the equipment they will use in the coming competition season.